Louis-eth/Louis-eth/README.md

 # Hello, my name is Louis,

 I am a French student and I want to become a computer engineer.
-For the moment, I'm interested in a lot of fields in computer science and design, that's why I propose different personal projects on this github.
+For the moment, I'm interested in a lot of fields in computer science, blockchain and design, that's why I propose different personal projects on this github.

 I propose two "kinds" of repositories :
 * 🎯 Projects (e.g. complete software).